The Society of St. Anna the Prophet

 How many Annas are there?

-In 2020, there are 32 Regulars, of whom 19 are vowed for life.
-Two Provisionals are in discernment.
+In 2021, there are 33 Regulars, of whom 20 are vowed for life.
+Two are Novices in discernment.
 Four Annas are now In Glory.
 Fully vowed Annas are called Regulars because each year they create their personal rule or regula which reflects the ways in which they will be living out the vows of simplicity, creativity and balance.

 What does the three sided symbol mean?